 If you want to see a typical inversion session, check out this video:

 I hope you found value in this tutorial and can confidently use one without feeling like you’ll fall off.
-Fear is usually the main factor as to why people don’t use an inversion table, but it really is quite simple when you break the steps down.
+Fear is usually the main factor as to why people don’t use an inversion table, but it is quite simple when you break the steps down.

-If you still have questions, please feel free to leave them in the comments below and feel free to share this tutorial with anyone you know that has complained of back pain or that you know could benefit from using an inversion table.
+If you still have questions, please feel free to leave them in the comments below and explore free to share this tutorial with anyone you know that has complained of back pain or that you know could benefit from using an inversion table.

 Please share and tag your friends who you think they’ll like this post.
 I greatly appreciate your kindness!